Opportunities for researchers to work with citizen science groups, interns, and volunteers to farther their research.

 Volunteers—The Appalachian Highlands Science Learning Center and many of its partners, including Discover Life in America, maintain lists of volunteers willing and able to assist with research projects.
 If a researcher can identify his/her needs for us, we will do our best to recruit the best volunteers to meet them.

 High School Research Assistants Program—Each summer, the Appalachian Highlands Science Learning Center hires local high school students to assist researchers in the field.
 Students are National Park Service employees, supervised by the researchers and a park coordinator, and work on the North Carolina side of the Smokies or the southern part of the Blue Ridge Parkway.
-Recruitment for 2011 interns will begin in January 2011.
-Interns will have to live within commuting distance of the park and be North Carolina residents.
+Interns will have to live within commuting distance of the Park.
 If you would like more information on becoming a research assistant, please contact the education coordinator.

 If you are a researcher and you would like to have research interns assigned to your project, please contact the science coordinator.